xxviiihours/3d-portfolio/README.md

 ## Installation

-download/clone the project using git clone or directly download zip file
+download/clone the project using git clone or directly download the zip file

 ```bash
 npm install